JSM implementation case study: request escalation and transfer

 Standard JSM automatic rules or Automation for Jira module?

-Since version 9 of Jira, Atlassian has deprecated the standard JSM automatic rules, called Inherited automations.
-The editor now favors the use of the Automation for Jira.
-However, using this module today poses two difficulties:
+Since version 9 of Jira, Atlassian has deprecated the standard JSM automatic rules known as legacy automations.
+The publisher now favors the use of the Automation for Jira module.
+However, using this module poses two difficulties for us today:

-- Unlike inherited automations, Automation for Jira does not include a trigger.
-When a linked request changes state.
-So the logic is reversed: we have to "listen" to all the changes in state of our potential climbing projects, and so use the trigger When a demand changes state on a scope of projects that is very important in our context (we have over 200 potential climbing projects, with a huge number of requests);
+• Unlike legacy automations, Automation for Jira does not have a When a linked request changes state trigger.
+The logic is therefore reversed: we have to "listen" to all the state changes of our potential escalation projects, and therefore use the When a request changes state trigger on a scope of projects that is very important in our context (we have over 200 potential escalation projects, involving a huge number of requests);

-- You must indicate in the trigger When a demand changes state target state(s): it is not possible to use a state category, Done for example.
+• The When a request changes state trigger must indicate the target state(s): it is not possible to use a state category, such as Done.
 In our case, we still have many final states that we're trying to rationalize as we go along.
 Listing them explicitly in the rule is therefore not very maintainable.

 That's why, for the time being, we've decided to continue using legacy automation.